 This means a benefit won’t be paid if you die, become terminally ill, are disabled or permanently disabled or suffer a critical illness as a result of working in hazardous conditions.
 You can learn more about hazardous conditions and see examples of hazardous occupations in the Simple Life Product Disclosure Statement (PDS).

-Critical Illness Cover and Bill Protection have a 90 day no claim period from their cover start date.
-This means a benefit won’t be paid if a critical illness, disablement, involuntary unemployment or related event (such as becoming aware you would soon be unemployed or have symptoms of an illness or injury) occurs in this time.
+Critical Illness Cover has a 90 day no claim period from the cover start date.
+This means a benefit won’t be paid if a critical illness or related event (such as becoming aware of symptoms of an illness) occurs in this time.

 This means you’ve been living in Australia for at least 12 months and are an Australian resident for tax purposes.
 You stop being a Permanent Australian resident under Simple Life if you live outside of Australia for more than 12 months in a row.